Application for Residential Utility Service

 Applicant’s failure to adhere to all requirements contained in the District’s Rate Order may result in fines, penalties, and a delay or denial of service.
 A copy of the District’s Rate Order is available upon request.

 II.
-RESTRICTIONS.
-The following unacceptable practices are prohibited by State regulations.
+PLUMBING RESTRICTIONS.
+The following unacceptable plumbing practices are prohibited by State and Federal regulations.

 A. No direct connection between the public drinking water supply and a potential source of contamination is permitted.
 Potential sources of contamination shall be isolated from the public water system by an air-gap or an appropriate backflow prevention device.

-D. No pipe or pipe fitting which contains more than .25% lead may be used for the installation or repair of plumbing at any connection which provides water for human use.
+B. No pipe or pipe fitting which contains more than 8.0% lead may be used for the installation or repair of plumbing at any connection which provides water for human use.

 A. The District will maintain a copy of this agreement as long as the Customer and/or the premises is connected to the District’s water system.